Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

   - Click **Create** or  **Attach Authorizer**.

-- Note: There should be no CORS configuration; The Lambda CORS will take care of it, I faced several issues with this.
+Note: There should be no CORS configuration; The Lambda CORS will take care of it, I faced several issues with this.

 - **Optionally set API Gateway Logs group creation**: I created a log group explicitly for the API gateway to debug the presigned URL process.
-Follow the instructions below to create one:
+Follow the instructions below to create one
    - Open the AWS Management Console.
    - Navigate to the CloudWatch service.
    - In the left navigation pane, choose "Logs".
    - Click on "Create log group".
    - Provide a unique name for the log group I intergrated my already create log which is CruddurApiGatewayLambdaAuthorizer and click on "Create".
    - Navigate to the API Gateway service and click on the gateway you just created
-  - In the left navigation pane, choose "Logs/Tracing".
+   - In the left navigation pane, choose "Logs/Tracing"
    - Under "Access logging" section, click on "Edit".
    - Choose the previously created CloudWatch Logs and paste the `ARN`
    - Configure the log format and the log level.
    - Click on "Save" to create the API Gateway Logs Group.

 View your Cloudwatch logs => Log groups and start troubleshooting.